leonidpur/thriftvsgrpc/README.md

 # In search of the best RPC: Thrift vs. gRPC/Protobuf

 Why do we need RPC at all?
-In the era of RESTful/JSON RPC might seem to be a redundant option.
+In the era of RESTful/JSON RPC may seem to be a redundant technology.
 But is it always true?
 C++ doesn’t have native reflection and annotations like other more dynamic languages.
 RPC's direct parsing (performed by dedicated parser from machine-generated code) is faster by factor than the parsing of REST-based systems.
 The later actually perform dictionary match between parsed json and reflected objects.
 RESTful/Json also has more overhead because of HTTP and ASCII encodings.

 So, when performance matters, you prefer RPC.
 If your client/server application has C++ at least on one side, you may have no other choice but to use RPC.
 For that reason, this comparison is focused more on the C++ version and less on Java, C#, and Python.